Is piano a good choice as the first instrument to learn? We think piano is a great instrument to begin with, and here are 10 reasons why

 2. Learning to Read Music

-The piano is a great instrument to help students learn to read music.
+The piano is a great first instrument to help students learn to read music.
 Because of the way a keyboard is laid out, it is easier to see the relationships between pitches in both melodies and chords and the way they look written out on the staff.
 Also, because the piano is so simple to play, a student can focus on learning to read music rather than struggling with difficult technique.

 3. Sense of Pitch